mgarbacz/dustjs-linkedin-brunch/README.md

       @$el.html output if not error

-If you want to render templates within the browser, include the `"dustjs-core-x.y.z.js"` file with your script tags in your html
+If you want to render templates within the browser, include the `"dustjs-core-x.x.x.js"` file (included in vendor folder) with your script tags in your html

 For more info visit the
 [docs prepared by LinkedIn](http://linkedin.github.com/dustjs/)